 - Alcohol: Have you ever been to a wine or beer tasting, and needed the little girls room right after?
 It’s because alcohol is a diuretic and it can also irritate your bladder.
 So if you’re prone to leaks, watch how much alcohol you’re drinking down and stay close to a bathroom.

 - Fruit Juices: Acids from lemonade or orange juice can irritate your bladder and cause leaking.
 While cranberry juice can treat UTIs and lemonade can help with kidney stone, the acidic content can irritate your bladder and bring on the unexpected spritz.

 - Carbonated Beverages: Fizzy drinks like Coca Cola or Pepsi have both caffeine and carbonation, neither of which your bladder appreciates.
 The artificial flavors and colors can also irritate your bladder.
 Triple whammy.

 Because everybody is different, it can help to keep a bladder diary to track how your bladder reacts to different beverages and which foods might be irritating to you.
 And if you need a little back up protection while you figure that out, Lily Bird has lots of options.

 Declaring that you’ll “Never have (beverage type) again!” is tempting, but doesn’t work.
 It’s just not realistic.
 Instead, be mindful of what you’re drinking.

 To recap, you don’t need to drink 8 cups of fluid a day, and you don’t have to drink only water.
 But, you may want to consume acidic, alcoholic, caffeinated, and carbonated beverages in moderation.

 And if you need a little extra peace of mind when you imbibe, Lily Bird has you covered with pads and underwear for leaky laughs and dribble dilemmas delivered right to your door.
-Start your free trial today.
+Start your trial today.